 You can bet that this restaurant gained lots of rankings a few days after this article was published online!

-Along with featured interviews in prestigious magazines, how else can you get backlinks to your website?
+Along with featured interviews in prestigious magazines, how else can you get backlinks to your website as part of you link building outreach?
 There are several ways:

-Youtube Videos: Videos you publish on your Youtube channel can have links back to your website.
+Videos you publish on your YouTube channel can have links back to your website.

 After contributing to great conversations for a few weeks or months, you will become known as a bit of an authority figure in your business.
 Approach the owner personally and ask if you can contribute guest articles to their site.
 You will leave a link to your site in the “About the author” credits.

-Social Properties: Your Facebook business page, Pinterest, Twitter, Instagram, LinkedIn and other social networks can all include links back to your website.
+Be sure to post your articles and products to your social media properties.
+Your Facebook business page, Pinterest, Twitter, Instagram, LinkedIn and other social networks should all include links back to your website.

 There we are, 7 tips to get more customers from search engine rankings!
 As you go through each tip, both the organic rankings of your website and the local ranking of your business listing will become stronger and stronger.

 To stay on top, keep up with these tips!
 Build and maintain your citations, review, respond and encourage reviews, keep publishing content and keep building new links.
 Now watch for a steady increase of customers, and more and more of them saying “Nice place.
 I found you online!”